gontract/gontract/README.md

-The above  description should  have made it evident that the concepts of preconditions and postconditions are applicable to non-OOP languages as well.
+As a conclusion, he above  description should  have made it evident that the concepts of preconditions and postconditions are largely applicable to non-OOP languages.

+## Input Validation

+The above description poses the question whether preconditions are a replacement for input validation.

+This is however certainly not the case:

+Input validation is still needed, but the contract moves the responsibility from the function(contractor) to the caller (contractee).

+With other words, one kind of software bugs that DbC can reveal is  that a user/caller of a function has not done proper validation of user input.

+## Unit Testing

+In many projects with procedural (non-OOP) programming languages, unit testing is an important part of the development (test driven development).

+Are unit tests not necessary or useful with DbC?

+unit tests are certainly useful for DbC projects but one important aspect to bear in mind is that unit tests for functions with pre- and postconditions have to be written in a different manner than for functions without:

+qriting unit tests for functions using conditions requites mechanisms for catching and recovering from violations of conditions.

-## This project
+# This project

 This project offers mechanisms for writing  preconditions and postconditions in golang.